mathworks-ref-arch/matlab-on-azure-win/releases/R2022b/README.md

 | --- | --- |
 | Use this option to deploy the resources in a new virtual network<br><br><a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fmathworks-ref-arch%2Fmatlab-on-azure-win%2Fmaster%2Freleases%2FR2022b%2Fazuredeploy-R2022b.json" target="_blank"><img src="https://aka.ms/deploytoazurebutton"/></a></br></br> | Use this option to deploy the resources in an existing virtual network <br><br><a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fmathworks-ref-arch%2Fmatlab-on-azure-win%2Fmaster%2Freleases%2FR2022b%2Fazuredeploy-existing-vnet-R2022b.json" target="_blank"><img src="https://aka.ms/deploytoazurebutton"/></a></br></br> |

-> VM Platform: Windows Server 2019
+> VM Platform: Windows Server 2022 (R2023a and later), Windows Server 2019 (R2022b and earlier)

-> MATLAB Release: R2022b
+> MATLAB&reg; Release: R2022b

+To deploy a custom machine image, see [Deploy Your Own Machine Image](#deploy-your-own-machine-image).

 ## Step 2.
 Configure the Cloud Resources

 > **Note:** To deploy the resource group, you must have permissions to create Azure roles and assign them to resources in your subscription.

-Clicking the Deploy to Azure button opens the "Custom deployment" page in your browser.
+Clicking the **Deploy to Azure** button opens the "Custom deployment" page in your browser.
 You can configure the parameters on this page.
 It is easier to complete the steps if you position these instructions and the Azure Portal window side by side.
+Create a new resource group by clicking **Create New**.
+Alternatively, you can select an existing resource group, but this can cause conflicts if resources are already deployed in it.

 1. Specify and check the defaults for these resource parameters: